 CLAUDE.md that actually blocks.

-Enforce AI coding assistant instruction files via hooks.
-Rules marked never deny the tool call.
+Enforce AI coding assistant instruction files via Claude Code hooks — or advisory MCP for Cursor and Windsurf.
+Rules marked never deny the tool call in Claude Code.
 Every firing is audited and correlated with the action the model actually took.
 One command.
 Local.
 Zero cost.

 $ curl -sSf https://arai.taniwha.ai/install | sh click to copy